Terms and conditions

 THERE WILL BE A CHARGE TO REMOVE MATERIAL AND ANOTHER CHARGE TO REINSTALL.

-– Charge to remove material
+– Charge to remove material:

-– Concrete resurfacing coatings: Two dollars a square foot or minimum or a minimum of five hundred dollars, whichever one is greater. – Epoxy coatings: Three dollars a square foot or a minimum of one thousand dollars, whichever one is greater.
+– Concrete resurfacing coatings: Two dollars a square foot or minimum or a minimum of five hundred dollars, whichever one is greater. – Resin coatings: Three dollars a square foot or a minimum of one thousand dollars, whichever one is greater.

 – Charge to reinstall material